Charcoal facial Mask: For skin health, and you can easily make it yourself.

 - 1/2 tsp ground flax seed (found on our website)

-Make sure you protect clothing or counters because charcoal is black, if you do get it on anything try using warm water, baking soda and dish soap in a scrubbing paste to get it out, you can also add baking soda to your laundry load.
+Make sure you protect clothing or counters when using activated charcoal.
+This is because charcoal is black ans messy.
+If you do get it on anything try using warm water, baking soda and dish soap in a scrubbing paste to get it out, you can also add baking soda to your laundry load.

-I have teen daughters and they love using this mask as much as I do, leaves skin feeling fresh, firm, soft, glowing and feeling revived, even the next few day you feel the amazing results.
-You can do this mask as often as you feel it is needed, a couple times a month, once a week, twice a week or daily.
+I have teen daughters and they love using this mask as much as I do.
+It leaves skin feeling fresh, firm, soft, glowing and feeling revived.
+We even continue to feel the results over the next fews.
+You can use this mask as often as you feel it is needed, a couple times a month, once a week, twice a week or daily.
+It all depends on you, your skin issues and skin needs.